hevayo/ballerina-openai-client/openai.text/Package.md

-Connects to the OpenAI Completions API from Ballerina with `ballerinax/openai.text` package.
+Connects to the OpenAI Completions API from Ballerina with the `ballerinax/openai.text` package.

 ## Package Overview
 The `ballerinax/openai.text` package is a [Ballerina](https://ballerina.io/) connector for OpenAI's Completions API.
-The connector provides access to state-of-the-art models for Text generation.
+The connector provides access to state-of-the-art models for text generation.
 By using the `ballerinax/openai.text` package, you can easily integrate OpenAI's advanced AI capabilities into your own Ballerina applications.

 |                             | Version         |
 |-----------------------------|-----------------|